Nonreciprocal heat transport in the Kitaev chiral spin liquid: Results

 \subsection{Nonreciprocal current and conductivity}

-In Figs.~\ref{fig4}(a) and \ref{fig4}(b), we show the color map of the heat current plotted as functions of temperature and temperature gradient.
+In Fig.~\ref{fig4}(a), we show the nonreciprocity of the current, defined as the difference in heat currents for the oppositely applied thermal gradients, $|\mathcal{J}(\partial T/ \partial X =1)|-|\mathcal{J}(\partial T/ \partial X =-1)|$.
+Each of blue, red and green line represents $\bm{h}=(-0.1, 0.1, 0.1)$, $\bm{h}=(0.1, -0.1, 0.1)$ and $\bm{h}=(0.1, 0.1, 0.1)$.
+The blue and red lines exhibit the same magnitude with opposite signs, reflecting the asymmetry and the inversion of the band structures shown in Figs.~\ref{fig3}(a) and \ref{fig3}(b).
+Additionally, the nonreciprocity has two peaks at $T/J\simeq0.1$ and $0.2$.
+In contrast, the green line shows no nonzero value, corresponding to the symmetric band structure in Fig.~\ref{fig3}(c).
+In Fig.~\ref{fig4}(b), we show the color map of the heat current plotted as functions of temperature and temperature gradient.
 Note again that Eq.~\eqref{eq:current} includes the contributions from both upper and lower edges of the system, in contrast to previous studies, for example Ref.~\cite{Yasuda2020}.
 Thus, the nonreciprocal behaviors are not due to chiral character of the edge states, but arise from the asymmetric Majorana bands caused by the DMI.
-The magnetic fields $\bm{h}$ in Figs.~\ref{fig4}(a) and \ref{fig4}(b) correspond to those in Figs.~\ref{fig3}(a) and \ref{fig3}(b).
+The magnetic fields $\bm{h}$ in Fig.~\ref{fig4}(b) correspond to those in Fig.~\ref{fig3}(b) and the blue line in Fig.~\ref{fig4}(a).
+The nonreciprocity reaches its peak at $T/J\simeq0.1$ in Fig.~\ref{fig4}(a), where the value of $|\mathcal{J}(\partial T/ \partial X=1)|$ turns negative.
 The pronounced nonreciprocal heat transport is observed at low temperature ($T/J < 0.10$), where the heat current flows in the one direction regardless of the heat gradient.
 It is important to note that other contributions to the heat current, such as phonon contributions, should be considered to quantitatively evaluate the nonreciprocity.
 However, we anticipate that the nonreciprocal heat transport mediated by Majorana edge modes can be clearly observed in the low temperature regime, despite considering contributions from both upper and lower edges.
 Indeed, even though $\kappa^{(2)}$ retains a finite value above $T\gtrsim0.10$, the reciprocal part $\kappa^{(1)}$ increases to offset the nonreciprocal contribution.
-The direction of the current differs between Figs. \ref{fig3}(a) and \ref{fig3}(b) due to the sign flip of magnetic fields.
+The direction of the current differs between $\bm{h}=(0.1, -0.1, 0.1)$ and $\bm{h}=(-0.1, 0.1, 0.1)$ (same as Fig.~\ref{fig4}(b)), corresponding to the red and blue line in Fig.~\ref{fig4}(a).